-So, how do you price this?
+So, how do you price this, the licensing.....

-It is managed services.
-So, we would go by a subscription model.
-The whole infrastructure, the technology, everything is owned by us because one of the factors was with my shop change, the store format change, do I need to do investments in terms of what not.
-Some of the initial adoption related things that come from our customers.
-So what we do is, we pretty much layout the whole hardware, the whole technology because we own the IP and lot of these things and we really go by the subscription model.
+It is a managed services, so, we are going to go buy a subscription model.
+The whole infrastructure, the technology, everything is owned by us.
+We would pretty much go there because one of the factors was with my shop change, the store format change, they wanted to do investments in terms of what not, some of the initial adoption is things that comes from our customers.
+So what we do is, we pretty much own the whole hardware, the whole technology because we own the IP on lot of these things, and we really go by the subscription model.
 That is what we are really thinking at this time.